- A philosophical and psychological approach

 Let us look at some daily life examples to understand this concept further.
 We look at infants or children in their early years of life and they jump about, play, and laugh more than average adults.
 Our childhood memories of playing with our friends and playing the sport we enjoyed are again filled with moments of happiness.
 A lot of this is attributed to the secretion of neurotransmitters.
 Any physical activity in the right amount produces a level of neurotransmitters in our bodies, in specific endorphin, which stimulates happiness by relieving pain.
 This attributes to an overall improved mood.
 After the right amounts of workouts or even yogic activities, we automatically feel refreshed and charged.

 Soaking up the warmth of the sun and basking by the side of a swimming pool or the shore of a sea at the beach can leave most people feeling tranquil and calm.
 Research states that sunlight increases the production of serotonin and endorphin.
-Research carried across various parts of the globe have shown a difference in the overall mood and energy levels among people living in different climatic zones.
-In colder regions, due to lack of sunlight and lower temperatures, people tend to be less active compared to those living in tropical climates.
+Research carried out across various parts of the globe has shown a difference in the overall mood and energy levels among people living in different climatic zones.
+In colder regions, due to a lack of sunlight and lower temperatures, people tend to be less active compared to those living in tropical climates.
 Colder regions also have higher cases of depression induced by the change in seasons.
 Seasonal depression during winters is a common psychological issue faced by many people living in these climatic conditions.

 There also exists a strong link between happiness and sleep.
-A long night of uninterrupted sleep leaves us feeling happier and fresher in the mornings compared to fewer or disturbing hours of rest.
+A long night of uninterrupted sleep leaves us feeling happier and fresher in the mornings compared to fewer or more disturbing hours of rest.
 Lucid dreaming throughout the night too can leave us feeling more irritable and annoyed.
 A major reason for this is that lack of proper sleep means that our body cannot recover properly which also influences our mood.
 Sleep deprivation can not only impair cognitive functioning but also increase the levels of stress hormones in our bodies.

 Studies show that happiness is also related to the level of the melatonin hormone.
-Several other hormones such as oxytocin, melatonin, cortisol and adrenaline too may influence happiness by regulating basic body functions such as metabolism, immune functioning or psychological functioning.
+Several other hormones such as oxytocin, melatonin, cortisol, and adrenaline too may influence happiness by regulating basic body functions such as metabolism, immune functioning, or psychological functioning.

-Start your day by basking in some sunlight.
+- Start your day by basking in some sunlight.
 Sunrays boost the production of endorphin which attributes to your state of happiness.
 Sungazing is another ancient Indian technique that does the job well!

-Find some time in your day to accommodate a quick 30-minute workout if not more.
-Be it a walk, a quick run, dancing to the beats of some lovely Hispanic music during your Zumba class or even lifting weights.
+- Find some time in your day to accommodate a quick 30-minute workout if not more.
+Be it a walk, a quick run, dancing to the beats of some lovely Hispanic music during your Zumba class, or even lifting weights.
 This increases the secretion of endorphin too.

-Meditation and other breathing exercises increase the production of dopamine.
+- Meditation and other breathing exercises increase the production of dopamine.

-Manage your stress levels.
+- Manage your stress levels.
 Indulge in activities that calm you down and take timely breaks from your hectic work or studying schedule.

-Fix your sleep cycle.
+- Fix your sleep cycle.
 Early to bed and early to rise is the best way out for the effective performance of hormones and their role in happiness.
 Make sure you get at least 8 hours of sleep daily.

-Activities that induce love also induce happiness by regulating hormone secretions.
-Plan a nice romantic date, go on those lovely long drives and share those intimate moments with your partners or loved ones.
+- Activities that induce love also induce happiness by regulating hormone secretions.
+Plan a nice romantic date, go on those lovely long drives, and share those intimate moments with your partners or loved ones.
 The phrase “Getting butterflies in one’s stomach” was formulated for a reason!

-Spend more time outdoors and in natural settings.
+- Spend more time outdoors and in natural settings.
 The feeling of being close to nature and inhaling all that fresh air can regulate the serotonin and endorphin levels.

-Go on more adventures, be it a rollercoaster ride, trekking, swimming or paragliding for the endorphin rush leaves us feeling happy.
+- Go on more adventures, be it a rollercoaster ride, trekking, swimming, or paragliding for the endorphin rush leaves us feeling happy.

-Indulge in activities that leave you feeling refreshed and make more time during the day for your hobbies.
+- Indulge in activities that leave you feeling refreshed and make more time during the day for your hobbies.

-Spend time in nature.
+- Spend time in nature.
 If you are a city dweller, take a walk in a garden near your apartment or get some plants at home.

 While happiness can be a subjective topic, a large part of it is also biological and has a lot of scientific backing up to it.
 When people state that “Happiness is a state of the mind” or “Happiness is in your hands”, they aren’t wrong.
 Happiness is indeed a choice.
 Several external events or circumstances may trigger your overall emotional state but all it takes is knowing yourself enough to hack into your happy hormones via indulging in activities that work best for you.
 The power of your happiness lies within you!